Human After All: Recording

-Human After All was created primarily with two guitars, two drum machines, a vocoder and one eight-track machine.
-It was produced in six weeks from September to November 2004, with four of those weeks spent mixing.
-A majority of the album's sound and timbre was crafted by using a DigiTech synth wah effect pedal.
-Bangalter stated that the album was "about this feeling of either fear or paranoia" and "not something intended to make you feel good".
-He said that both it and the 2006 film Daft Punk's Electroma are "extremely tormented and sad and terrifying looks at technology, but there can be some beauty and emoting from it".
+Bangalter said Human After All was about fear and paranoia, and was not intended to "make you feel good".
+He also stated that it and the 2006 film Daft Punk's Electroma were "extremely tormented and sad and terrifying looks at technology, but there can be some beauty and emoting from it".
 He acknowledged the perceived mechanical quality of the record, but felt that it expressed "the dance between humanity and technology".

-At the time of Human After Alls release, Daft Punk considered it their favourite of their albums, and described it as "pure improvisation".
+At the time of Human After Alls release, Daft Punk considered it their favourite album, and described it as "pure improvisation".
 Guy-Manuel de Homem-Christo said that every album they made was "tightly linked with our lives" and that "the internal, personal stuff Thomas went through during Human After All made it closer to where he was at the time".

+Music

+Whereas Discovery uses conventional pop song structures, Human After All uses repetitive loops.
+A press release said Human After All was "more spontaneous and direct" than Daft Punk's previous albums.
+Stereogum described the first track, "Human After All", as "deceptively cheerful-sounding", with "back-and-forth" staccato guitar.
+"The Prime Time of Your Life" pairs a "gnarled, percussive low-end melody" with processed vocals.
+"Robot Rock" uses a sample of the main melody of the 1980 Breakwater song "Release the Beast", with "amped-up" funk riffs.
+"Steam Machine" and "The Brainwasher" are "crunchy, biting" industrial tracks and "Make Love" is "mellow" neo soul.
+Following the brief "channel-surfing" interlude of "On/Off", "Television Rules the Nation" is said to have a "Black Sabbath crunch".
+"Technologic" is a "guitar-heavy" track, with a monotonous pitch-shifted voice intoning instructions such as "buy it, use it, break it, fix it, trash it, change it, mail, upgrade it".
+For the final song "Emotion", it was observed that despite the title word repeating throughout its duration, the singing voice itself lacks emotive expression.